 Work-life balance for men isn’t just about the number of hours you spend in each place.
 How can you maximize your time with your family when you are home?
 Here are some ideas:

 Find time to exercise.
 When you feel good, you’ll have more energy to have quality time with your family.

 Say “no” to your kids on occasion.
-If your kids are involved in every extracurricular activity that comes their way, you’ll find yourself feeling like little more than a glorified chauffeur.
-You want to let them experience things, but it’s okay to take it in doses.
+If your kids are involved in every extracurricular activity that comes their way, you’ll find yourself feeling like a glorified chauffeur.
+You want to let them experience things, but it’s okay to emphasize the importance of family time.